vrchatapi/vrchatapi.github.io/API Objects/Notification.md

 Key | Type | Description
 ----|------|------------
-id | string | Notification ID of the notification (prefixed with not) senderUsername | string | Username of the user which the notification concerns type | `NotificationType` | Type of notification message | string | Probably something to do with a messaging system, is empty for now details | `NotificationDetails` | Details about notification (world info, user info, etc)
+id | string | Notification ID of the notification (prefixed with not) senderUsername | string | Username of the user that sent the notification senderUserId | string | User ID of the user that sent the notification type | `NotificationType` | Type of notification message | string | Probably something to do with a messaging system, is empty for now details | `NotificationDetails` | Details about notification (world info, user info, etc)